Siyabulelamg/Digital-Portfolio/README.md

 During the Career Counselling module, I found myself uncertain about my professional path in the long run.
 I struggled with identifying clear career goals.
 While I had general interests, I lacked direction and a structured way to transform those into actionable plans.

 **Task**
 My task was to complete self-assessment tools to identify my core values, ideal workplace environment, and long-term aspirations.
-I needed to lay out specific, achievable goals based on this information.
+I needed to lay out specific achievable goals.

 **Action**
 A few worksheets and assessments were done, including the SMART goal-setting framework.
-I took a look at past experiences to understand what motivated me most and researched industries aligned with my values like integrity, honesty, and responsibility.
+I took a look at past experiences to understand what motivated me most and researched industries that aligned with my values like integrity, honesty, and responsibility.
 I set one main career goal which highlighted that by June next year I would have completed at least two certifications, one in cybersecurity and one in data analytics.

 **Result**
 I now have a career development plan that paves the way for my future.
-The process gave me confidence and clarity about the types of roles and environments where I’ll thrive.
+The process gave me confidence and clarity about the types of roles and environments where I’ll succeed.
 I can articulate my goals and take focused steps toward achieving them.
 I now understand the value of setting clear goals and holding myself accountable.

 ---